Arthur Asa Berger: Academic career

 Upon returning from Europe, Berger enrolled in the PhD program in American Studies at the University of Minnesota.
 After completing his doctoral studies, he joined the faculty of San Francisco State University, specifically the department of Broadcast and Electronic Communication Arts.
 In this capacity, he taught courses on writing and media criticism, sharing his expertise and passion for understanding the role of media in society.
 Over the course of his career, Berger has authored more than 130 articles and written over 70 books.
 His works cover a wide range of topics, including media theory, popular culture, semiotics, and visual communication.
 Berger's contributions to academia have been widely recognized, and his works have been cited extensively by scholars from around the world.
 He has also held academic positions at prestigious institutions, including the University of Milan in Italy, Jinan University and Tsing Hua University in China, and has been a Fulbright Senior Specialist, delivering lectures on semiotics in Argentina.

+Berger traveled to Iran for two weeks in May 2015, where he discussed critical media analysis methods in English in seven sessions of a media analysis workshop at the Faculty of World Studies, University of Tehran.

+His visit to Iran was organized at the invitation of the Center for Cyberspace Policy Research, University of Tehran, the UNESCO Chair in Culture and Cyberspace: The Bispatialization of the World, and the Iranian Society for World Studies, and with Iran's National Elites Foundation.
+He also met with Iranian cultural, artistic, and journalistic figures such as Younes Shokrkhah, a professor at the University of Tehran, and Mehdi Tehrani (his doctoral thesis advisor in 1999, McGill University).

-Personal life
+Personal life and death

-Berger is married to Phyllis Berger, and together they have two children.
+Berger was married to Phyllis Berger, and together they had two children.
 Their son Gabriel pursued his undergraduate studies at Harvard University and holds a Ph.D. in mathematics from Columbia University.
 He currently works for Google.
 Their daughter Nina obtained a doctorate from an institute specializing in psychoanalysis and now practices as a psychoanalyst.
 Jason Berger, the late Boston landscape painter, was Arthur's brother.
-In addition to his academic pursuits, Berger maintains a personal weblog called "Decoder Man."
+In addition to his academic pursuits, Berger maintained a personal weblog called "Decoder Man."

+Arthur Asa Berger died in Mill Valley, California on September 19, 2026, at the age of 93.